What is the Catalyst Accelerator?

 Who should apply to the Catalyst Accelerator?

 The Catalyst Accelerator is a defense and national security industry accelerator, headquartered on the Catalyst Campus for Technology and Innovation (CCTI) in Colorado Springs, Colorado.
-Each Catalyst Accelerator cohort has unique and specific focus areas determined by the Air Force.
+Each Catalyst Accelerator cohort has unique and specific focus areas determined by the United States Space Force and the Air Force Research Laboratory.
 Startups and small businesses that match the focus areas for that specific cohort should apply to the accelerator.

-If you have funding or not, the key component is your ability to provide a solution that creates technology for the designated problem statement for the specific accelerator cohort.
-The selection process is focused around determining the best strategic and technological fit between the applicant, the Air Force, and our industry partners.
+If you have funding or not, the key component is your ability to provide a solution for the designated problem statement for the specific accelerator cohort.
+The selection process is focused around determining the best strategic and technological fit between the applicant, the Air/Space Force, and our industry partners.

 How to apply?

-Each startup or small business will submit an application through our website.
-Applicants who pass the initial screening will be invited to participate in a pitch event hosted at Catalyst Campus.
-If your team is, for some reason, unable to participate in the pitch event in person, we can plan to conduct your pitch by video teleconference.
+Each startup or small business will submit an application through Valid Evaluation.
+Applicants who pass the initial screening will be invited to participate in a pitch event.
 After the pitch event, CCTI, with advisement from DoD and industry experts, will select the applicants that have the best strategic and technological fit for our program and invite those teams to join the Catalyst Accelerator program.

 What are the benefits of the Catalyst Accelerator?